 - Unsatisfactory results: In some cases, patients may be dissatisfied with the final outcome, which can lead to additional procedures to correct or improve the results.

-It’s important to keep in mind that these risks may vary depending on the type of surgery and your personal health condition, also it is important to follow the surgeon’s post-operative instructions to minimize the risk of complications.
-It’s also important to carefully research and choose a qualified, experienced surgeon to perform the procedure.
+These risks may vary depending on the type of surgery and your personal health condition.
+Follow the surgeon’s post-operative instructions to minimize the risk of complications.
+Carefully research and choose a qualified, experienced surgeon to perform the procedure.